statsig-io/docs/docs/statsig-warehouse-native/metrics/count-distinct.md

 At the group level, the mean is calculated as the SUM of the unit-level COUNT_DISTINCTs, divided by the count of UNIQUE UNITS exposed to the experiment.

-This would like like the SQL below:
+This would look like the SQL below:

 ```
 -- Unit Level